 Snapchat needs to take a holistic approach to the dangers of online drug dealers, and “parents should talk to their kids and know how they are using all social media apps,” McPherson warned.

 Zach’s parents—along with many others who’ve lost their teens—want Snapchat and Instagram to do more to prevent these tragic deaths.
-But can these powerful companies be held accountable?
+The goal is to hold these companies accountable and put strict measures in place to make these conversations and connections harder to achieve.

 If your teen is struggling with a substance use disorder, help is available.
-Contact us at 800-681-1058 (Who Answers?) and get the help you need, today.
+Learn how structured programs provide guidance and hope in our Guide to treatment & recovery.
+Contact us at